MGX-Studios/FreeDunio/README.md

 ## **Contribution**

-Thank you to Andrey Shtanev and @stvmyr for their contribution.
+Thank you to Andrey Shtanev and @stvmyr https://github.com/stvmyr for their contribution. also detailed information on how free-D is working. https://github.com/stvmyr/freeD

 If you would like to contribute to this library, please visit our GitHub page and submit a "pull request".